 Section 8 Company Act

-Memorandums, association articles, and regulation documents are required to register an NGO under the Companies Act.
-No stamp paper of any kind is necessary to make this document; At least three members must create this document.
-In act, the NGO is registered under the Companies Act.
+Memorandums, articles of association, and regulation documents are required to register an NGO under the Companies Act.
+No stamp paper is necessary to make this document.
+At least three members must create this document.
+This act of the NGO is registered under the Companies Act.

 Frequently Asked Questions (FAQs)